supremepanda/fractal-image-steganography/README.md

 # TO DO

-- [ ] Data encryption and decryption functions that they are transfer operations between user and API functions will be added soon.
+- [ ] Data encryption and decryption functions that they are transfer operations between user and API functions.
-- [ ] Namification problem of download image will be fixed.
+- [x] Namification problem of download image.

 # Installation